 Reconciliation is a major step in relational repair after betrayals.
-To reconcile, trust must be rebuilt through establishing new trustworthy behaviors.
-The old, nontrustworthy behaviors must be detoxified.
+To reconcile, trust must be rebuilt by establishing new trustworthy behaviors.
+The old, non-trustworthy behaviors must be detoxified.
 There is more, however, to building trust than simply eliminating the negative.
-People must pay attention to building positive devotion if the relationship is to be fully reconciled.
+People must focus on building positive devotion if the relationship is to be fully reconciled.

 Building devotion back into a damaged relationship involves being continually willing to value the partner and being vigilant to avoid devaluing the partner.